eldang/ballard-4culture/datasync/README.md

 * Python 3.9
 * A Google account with read access to the data sheet and all the attachment media directories
+* That account has to be explicitly added to the list of users authorised to use this app in the Google Cloud Platform console
 * [`pipenv`](https://docs.pipenv.org/en/latest/) is strongly recommended, to manage Python dependencies without conflicts with other projects.

 ## Installation